HCS Score

 Its stability depends on debt-based financial structures, borrowing mechanisms, and stability fees that function as interest charges on debt positions.
 These features trigger red-line violations under the CoinStudy HCS framework regardless of DAI's decentralized design or practical utility.

-For Muslim investors — DAI's technological innovation and decentralized architecture are genuinely impressive.
-But they don't resolve the fundamental Sharia compliance issue built into how DAI is created and maintained.
+For Muslim investors, DAI's technological innovation and decentralized architecture are genuinely impressive.
+But they do not resolve the fundamental Sharia compliance issue built into how DAI is created and maintained.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.